Pr0gram-Creat0r-1/Webbrowser-X/README.md

 >>> wbs.open_term('google.com', 'how to use python')

 No official documentation site.
-If you need help, you can visit the "Issues" section of this repository.
+If you need help, you can visit the "Issues" section of this repository and leave a comment.

 Happy browsing!